 This brings to mind questions for the future.
 Will you need to be in a relationship to dance together?
 Will high risk group people like me have to stay home forever?
 Will they take some of the seats out of the theatre or move performances to the outdoor areas?
 Will we live our lives in plastic bubbles?

-Unfortunately, I think that was the last performance of Solitude.
 Who knows?
-Perhaps it will make sense for a while to come.
+Perhaps Solitude will make sense for a while to come.
 It may take a while to rid ourselves of this virus.
 I hope we are able to use these challenges to create new ways of seeing.

 After its successful performances in 2020, Solitude is back for a second round with Leipziger Ballett in 2023:

 19:30 | Opernhaus Leipzig, Augustusplatz 12

 Sat 22 April